Can I Purchase Health Insurance for My Child Only?

 - Rehabilitative and habilitative services and devices

-It is of note that the ACA also mandates that all individual and group health insurance plans must offer dependent coverage until children turn 26.
+The ACA also mandates that all individual and group health insurance plans must offer dependent coverage until children turn 26.
 This coverage does not include Medicare, but it does include health insurance plans sold on and off of the public exchange.
 If you are interested in health insurance plans that can affordably cover your entire family, contact HealthMarkets at (800) 658-0912 today.

-Subsidies and Child-Only Plans
+Subsidies and Child-Only Health Plans